syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 ## Fall back fonts

-The Syncfusion PowerPoint library supports fall back fonts in PPTX to PDF converison.
+The Syncfusion PowerPoint library supports fall back fonts in PPTX to PDF conversion.
 When converting PPTX document into PDF document, some fonts are missed in system, so we support convert PDF document by fall back font with customer requirement.

 ### Initialize Fallback Fonts